if (pageSEO)if (faqSchema)if (postSEO)

 • Genital discharge

-• Testicular pain
+• Testicular pain in people assigned male at birth

-• Bleeding between periods or after sex
+• Bleeding between periods or after sex in people assigned female at birth

 If you are experiencing symptoms like these, consider taking an at-home chlamydia test to check for infection.

-What is a UTI?
+What Is a UTI?

 A urinary tract infection, or UTI, refers to a bacterial infection in any part of your urinary system, including the urethra, bladder, ureters, and kidneys.
 Most UTIs affect the lower urinary tract, comprising the urethra and bladder.
 UTIs can become more severe as they reach the kidneys.

-Symptoms of a urinary tract infection include:
+Symptoms of a urinary tract infection include [3]:

 • A frequent, persistent urge to urinate